Symmetric Rearrangements Around Infinity with Applications to Levy Processes: Introduction

 \subsection{Comparison of Capacities}

 As a corollary of Theorem~\ref{T:trap}, we establish a comparison inequality for the capacities of Borel sets for L\'evy processes.
 First we recall the definition of $q$-capacities for a L\'evy process $X:=(X_t)_{t\geq 0}$, with $q>0$ when $X$ is recurrent and $q\geq 0$ when $X$ is transient.
+Probabilistically, $q>0$ is the exponential rate of killing of the L\'evy process $X$, which ensures transience.